 Areas with potential for further development

-• Mangochi District does not conduct local-level assessments to monitor labour market demand for immigrants or the effects of emigration.
+- Conduct local-level assessments to monitor labour market demand and the effects of emigration on the labour market.

 Migration Governance: examples of well-developed areas